CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformSDK.md

   console.error(error);
 {% endhighlight %}

-Now that you have implemented the payment scope you can create payments.
+Now that you have implemented the payment scope, you can create payments.

 ### Create Payment
 The Pi App Platform SDK function to create a payment takes two arguments `paymentData` and `paymentCallback`.

-Payment Data is the variables of the payment and in Javascript it should be constructed using a `Object {}`.
-The format for the object is as follow, you can name the object as you prefer:
+Payment Data contains the variables of the payment and in Javascript it should be constructed using an `Object {}`.
+The format for the object is as follows.
+You can name the object as you prefer:

 {% highlight javascript %}
 const paymentData = {